Improving DM estimates using low-frequency scattering-broadening estimates: Introduction

 The characterisation of scatter-broadening noise can be achieved with wide-band observations of millisecond pulsars (MSPs).
-Recently, wide-band receivers have been employed by the uGMRT \citep[ 300-500 MHz : ][]{ugmrt,inptadr1}, by the Parkes radio telescope \citep[800 $-$ 5000 MHz]{hobbs_2020_UWBP} and by CHIME \citep[400 $-$ 800 MHz]{Amiri_2021} for higher precision DM measurements.
-The scatter-broadening noise can be well characterized with such wide-band receivers.
+Recently, wide-band receivers have been employed by the uGMRT \citep[ 300-500 MHz : ][]{ugmrt,inptadr1}, Parkes radio telescope \citep[800 $-$ 5000 MHz]{hobbs_2020_UWBP}, and CHIME \citep[400 $-$ 800 MHz]{Amiri_2021} for higher precision DM measurements.
+The scatter-broadening noise can be well characterised with such wide-band receivers.
 However, the dispersive delay due to the IISM varies as $f^{-2}$, whereas the pulse scatter-broadening evolves as $f^{-4.4}$ if a Kolmogorov turbulence is assumed in the IISM, where $f$ is the observational frequency \citep{Rickett_1977}.
-This makes these propagation effects dominant at frequencies below 800 MHz, necessitating low-frequency measurements.
-If the scatter-broadening variations estimated from such observations can be removed from the data, robust and precision DM measurements can be obtained even for moderately high DM pulsars.
-In this paper, we present a new technique to achieve this and evaluate the efficacy of this technique using simulated data as well as data on a pulsar with significant pulse broadening.
+This makes these propagation effects dominant at frequencies below 800 MHz {\citep{Lam_2016}, necessitating low-frequency measurements.
+While the DMs for nearby pulsars can be measured accurately with telescopes operating at very low frequencies ~\citep{Donner2020LoFAR, Bondonneau2021NenuFAR}, robust and precision DM measurements for moderately high DM pulsars, which are heavily scattered at very low frequencies, are only possible if the scatter-broadening variations estimated from such observations can be removed from the data.
+In this paper, we present an improved technique to achieve this and evaluate the efficacy of this technique using simulated data as well as data on a pulsar with significant pulse broadening.
+The various techniques available in literature to mitigate scatter-broadening and/or estimate DMs, elucidated in previous paragraphs, were implemented with narrow frequency bands, whereas our method utilises wideband low frequency data collected using the uGMRT.

 The paper is arranged as follows.
-A new technique to remove the effect of pulse scatter-broadening is described in Section \ref{sec:technique}.
+An improved technique to remove the effect of pulse scatter-broadening is described in Section \ref{sec:technique}.
 The technique was tested first with simulated data with a known injection of DM and scatter-broadening variations, and the results are presented in Section \ref{sec:simulations_test}.
 Results obtained by applying the technique on the InPTA data for PSR J1643$-$1224 are discussed in Section~\ref{sec:result_1643} followed by our conclusions in Section~\ref{sec:conclusion}.